liquidlight/playwright-framework/README.md

 ]));
 ```

+> [!NOTE]
+> A variable should be passed into `defineConfig` so that the VSCode extension can extract the tests.

 Add a new site object for each website - a second parameter can be passed in to overwrite the [default devices](#default-devices).

 ### Longer Description